Chart Color Schemes

 Strathalbyn hosts an older demographic, ranking in the top quartile nationwide

-Strathalbyn's median age is 47 years, matching the Rest of South Australia average but significantly older than the Australian median of 38.
-The 15-24 cohort is notably over-represented in Strathalbyn compared to the Rest of SA average (10.9% locally), while the 55-64 age group is under-represented (13.2%).
-According to data from the 2021 Census, the 75 to 84 age group has increased from 8.9% to 10.0% of Strathalbyn's population.
-Conversely, the 5-14 cohort has decreased from 12.4% to 11.1%.
-By 2041, Strathalbyn is projected to experience significant shifts in its age composition.
-The 85+ group is expected to grow by 113%, reaching 591 people from the current 277.
-Meanwhile, population declines are anticipated for the 5-14 and 15-24 cohorts.
+Strathalbyn's median age is 47 years, matching the Rest of SA average but considerably older than the Australian median of 38.
+The 15-24 cohort is notably over-represented at 10.9% locally compared to the Rest of SA average, while the 55-64 year-olds are under-represented at 13.2%.
+Post-2021 Census data shows the 75 to 84 age group has grown from 8.9% to 10.0% of the population.
+Conversely, the 5 to 14 cohort has declined from 12.4% to 11.1%.
+By 2041, Strathalbyn is expected to see notable shifts in its age composition.
+The 85+ group will grow by 113%, reaching 591 people from 277.
+Meanwhile, population declines are projected for the 5 to 14 and 15 to 24 cohorts.